Hiype/hiype-photoshoot/README.md

 # FiveM/QBCore photoshoot script
 Standalone/QBCore script for taking screenshots by using custom cameras and some cool animations.

+## ‼️ Qb users read this ‼️
-**For now QBCore HUD is disabled server-wide when taking screenshots, once the HUD can be hidden without disabling the resource, will fix this problem**
+**For now the only way to hide qb-hud is stopping the resource by setting HideHUD to true, once the HUD can be hidden without disabling the resource, will fix this problem.**<br>
+**A good workaround is not stopping qb-hud and enabling cinematic mode using /menu**

+## Preview video
+**Coming soon**

 ## Features
 * Very customizable, to the point where you can make photoshoot studios anywhere
+* Built in menu for different camera options
-* Put cameras anywhere
+* Place cameras anywhere
 * Screenshots uploaded straight to Imgur
 * Links saved in MySQL database

 ## Requirements (QBCore already includes these)
 * Screenshot-basic
 * Oxmysql
+* MenuV
-* As recent game build as possible - **sv_enforceGameBuild 2372** in server.cfg
+* As recent game build as possible - **sv_enforceGameBuild 2545** in server.cfg

 ## Setup
 1. Clone the repository